awsdocs/amazon-redshift-developer-guide/doc_source/r_REVOKE.md

 Revokes the EXECUTE privilege on a specific function\.
 Because function names can be overloaded, you must include the argument list for the function\.
 For more information, see [Naming UDFs](udf-naming-udfs.md)\.

 EXECUTE ON PROCEDURE *procedure\_name*
 Revokes the EXECUTE privilege on a specific stored procedure\.
 Because stored procedure names can be overloaded, you must include the argument list for the procedure\.
-For more information, see [Naming Stored Procedures](stored-procedure-naming.md)\.
+For more information, see [Naming stored procedures](stored-procedure-naming.md)\.

 EXECUTE ON ALL PROCEDURES IN SCHEMA *procedure\_name*
 Revokes the specified privileges on all procedures in the referenced schema\.